Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Minnesota and its opponents have gone over the current 46-point total in three of five games this season.
+- Minnesota has combined with its opponents to score more than 45.5 points in three of five games this season.

-- Carolina's games have gone over 46 points in only one opportunity this season.
+- Carolina has combined with its opponents to score more than 45.5 points in one game this season.

-- The combined points per game average of the two teams, 45.6, is 0.4 points fewer than Sunday's over/under.
+- The two teams combine to average 45.6 points per game, 0.1 more than the total in this contest.

-- The 39.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 46 total in this contest.
+- These two squads combine to surrender 39.2 points per game, 6.3 fewer than this contest's over/under.

-- Vikings games this season feature an average total of 50.6 points, a number 4.6 points higher than Sunday's over/under.
+- The Vikings and their opponents have scored an average of 50.6 points per game in 2020, 5.1 more than Sunday's total.

-- In 2020, games involving the Panthers have averaged a total of 46.0 points, equal to the set total for this game.
+- The 45.5-point over/under for this game is 0.5 points below the 46.0 points per game average total in Panthers games this season.

 Vikings stats and trends

-- When Minnesota puts up more than 17.4 points, it is 2-2 against the spread and 2-2 overall.
+- Minnesota is 2-2 against the spread and 2-2 overall this season when the team records more than 17.4 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Panthers.